-You can import tax returns from other vendors for previous years to speed up the data input.
-Self-employed taxpayers who sign up for the company's Self-Employed package can use the software to find business deductions and other beneficial rules that lower their tax burden while increasing their potential tax return.
+You can import tax returns from other platforms you used in previous years to speed up data input.
+Self-employed taxpayers who sign up for the company's Self-Employed package can use the software to find each relevant business tax deduction (and other beneficial rules) that lower their tax burden while increasing their potential tax return.

-The software's interface is easy to navigate, and unlike some of its competitors, H&R Block lists its tax filing costs upfront, giving prospective users an idea of how much the service will affect their wallets.
+The software's interface is easy to navigate, and unlike some of its competitors, H&R Block lists its tax filing costs upfront, giving you an idea of how much the service will cost.
 The service also gives its users access to professional help, though that service costs extra.

 Why would you use tax preparation software?

-As for the accuracy of online tax software, it's important to understand just how detrimental any errors or omissions can be to a taxpayer.
-In the IRS' eyes, such mistakes are grounds for audits, fines and other injunctions like levies against your assets.
-Today's tax software checks your filing for any errors before sending your documents to the IRS.
-Most modern tax software also checks for any deductions or credits that may be applicable to your particular tax situation, potentially increasing the amount you receive in a return.
+As for the accuracy factor, errors or omissions can be detrimental to a taxpayer.
+Such mistakes can lead to audits, fines and other injunctions, like levies against your assets.
+Tax software checks your filing for errors before sending your documents to the IRS.
+Most tax software also checks for deductions or credits that apply to your tax situation, potentially increasing the amount you receive in a return.

 Ready to decide which tax software is right for your business?
 Here are more resources for you to consider before making your decision: